townmath/cisp400-reader/_sources/class-V-memory/copy.rst

       Even though we copied ``hello``,
       changing the case of copy also resulted in changes to the original.
+      In this case, we only copied the pointer, not the data pointed to.

       When we copy a value, we expect a *cloned object*.
       A object that in all respects has the same attributes, but that is separate and distinct.